mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 avg_speed(120 * km, 2 * h).in(km / h);
 ```

-The above code decreased the performance because we always pay for the conversion at the function's
+Despite being safer, the above code decreased the performance because we always pay for the
-input and output.
-Moreover, we had to force `double` as a representation type to prevent narrowing,
-which can affect not only the performance, but also precision and memory footprint.
+conversion at the function's input and output.

+Moreover, in a good library, the above code should not compile.
+The reason for this is that
+even though the conversion from `km` to `m` and from `h` to `s` is considered value-preserving,
+it is not true in the opposite direction.
+When we will try to convert the result stored in an
+integral type from the unit of `m/s` to `km/h` we will inevitably loose some data.

-We could try to provide concepts like `ScaledUnitOf<si::metre>` that will try to constrain
+We could try to provide concepts like `ScaledUnitOf<si::metre>` that would take a set of units
-somehow the arguments, but it leads to even more problems with the unit definitions.
-For example,
+while trying to constrain them somehow, but it leads to even more problems with the unit
+definitions.
+For example, are `Hz` and `Bq` just scaled versions of `1/s`?
+If we constrain the
+interface to just prefixed units, then litre and a cubic metre or kilometre and mile will be
-are Hz and Bq scaled versions of 1 / s?
-What about radian and steradian or a litre and a cubic meter?
+incompatible.
+What about radian and steradian or a litre per 100 kilometre (popular unit of
+a fuel consumption) and a squared metre?
+Should those be compatible?

 ### Disjoint units of the same quantity type do not work

-Sometimes, we need to define several units describing the same quantity but which do not convert
+Sometimes, we need to define several units describing the same quantity but which should not
-to each other.
-A typical example can be a currency use case.
-A user may want to define EURO and
+convert to each other in the library's framework.
+A typical example here is currency.
+A user
-USD as units of currency, but do not provide any predefined conversion factor and handle such
+may want to define EURO and USD as units of currency, so both of them can be used for such
+quantities.
+However, it is impossible to predefine one fixed conversion factor for those,
+as a currency exchange rate varies over time, and the library's framework can't provide such
+an information as an input to the built-in conversion function.
+User's application may have more
-a conversion at runtime with custom logic.
-In such a case, how we can specify that EURO and
+information in this domain and handle such a conversion at runtime with custom logic
+(e.g., using an additional time point function argument).
+If we would like to model that
-USD are quantities of the same type/dimension?
+in a unit-only solution, how can we specify that EURO and USD are units of quantities of

-## Limitations of dimensions
+currency, but are not convertible to each other?

+## Dimensions to the rescue?

 To prevent the above issues, most of the libraries on the market introduce dimension abstraction.
 Thanks to that, we could solve the first issue of the previous chapter with: